marekpistorius/xfce-nameday-plugin/README.md

 ## Feedback

-If you have any feedback, please reach out to us at me@maniu.eu
+If you have any feedback, please reach out to us at marek.pistorius@mpistorius.eu